Contents

 - Dodo Bones – the dodo’s story holds profound significance as an early, stark demonstration of humankind’s capacity to drive a species to extinction.
 The Grant Museum’s two boxes of dodo specimens, unearthed from the Mare aux Songes in southeast Mauritius, offer a tangible reminder of this loss.

-- Blaschka Glass Models of Invertebrates – Marine invertebrates are difficult to preserve.
+- Blaschka Glass Models of Invertebrates – Marine invertebrates are challenging to preserve.
 Hence, Leopold Blaschka and his son Rudolph set out to create these anatomically accurate models of sea creatures out of glass.
 The Blashchkas started their careers as jewellers in Dresden, Germany, and came from a long line of Chech artisans.

 - The Negus Collection of Bisected Heads showcases a fascinating diversity of bisected heads, each with one intact side and a revealing cross-section.
 Prepare to see the inside of the heads of a chimpanzee, wallaby, sloth, seal, pangolin, dog, lemur, wolffish, calf, rabbit, and shrew.